1971Merlin/TMON/README.md

 ### Starting up TMON

 Transfer TMON to the SC/TEC by your favourite means - I use SCMON's built in Intel HEX transfer; it takes about 20 seconds to transfer the nearly 4k of HEX code.
+TMON loads into memory from address 2000h.
 Once you have TMON loaded onto the SC/TEC, run it in the usual fashion and look at your serial terminal.

 ```
 TMON Version 0.4b
 SCMON version: 1.8
 Compiled Platform: TEC-1F, Hardware keyboard
 RAM Found between 2000h and 5FFFh - 16384 bytes
-2000 >
+3000 >
 ```

 ## Using TMON